awsdocs/amazon-route53-docs/doc_source/domain-extend.md

 **Important**
 If you don't pay the invoice within five days, the invoice is canceled\.
 To extend the domain registration after an invoice is canceled, resubmit the request\.

-   For more information, see [Managing your payments in India](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/edit-aispl-payment-method.html) in the *AWS Billing and Cost Management User Guide*\.
+   For more information, see [Managing your payments in India](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/edit-aispl-payment-method.html) in the *AWS Billing User Guide*\.

 1. If you encounter issues while extending the registration period for a domain, you can contact AWS Support for free\.
 For more information, see [Contacting AWS Support about domain registration issues](domain-contact-support.md)\.